 Canine Heartworm

-Canine heartworm is a vector-borne disease that affects domestic dogs, coyotes, black bears, and red and grey foxes.
+Canine heartworm is a disease that affects domestic dogs, coyotes, black bears, and red and gray foxes.
+The disease is caused by a parasitic nematode (roundworm) called Dirofilaria immitis.
+The worms are transmitted through the bite of an infected mosquito.
 In the southeastern U.S., coyotes and domestic dogs are the most frequently affected.

 Domestic dogs may have a chronic cough, low stamina, or respiratory distress when infected.
 Heavy infestations may lead to heart failure.